KevinLiTian/Harvard_CS50_AI/2.Uncertainty/README.md

-## Uncertainty
+# Uncertainty

-Uncertainty can be represented as a number of events and the likelihood, or probability, of each of them happening
+Uncertainty can be represented as a number of events and the likelihood, or probability, of each of them happening.
+An AI should be able to make predictions even if events are not certain

+## Probability

 #### Possible Worlds